yumyo/js-type-master/README.md

-type-master
+Js type master
 ===========

-A curated collection of js resources about web typography
+A curated collection of javascript resources about web typography

 ##General